 The R&D costs amounted to CHF 188 million (2018: CHF 160 million) and represent the full range of R&D activity.
 However, the consolidated income statement discloses research and development costs of only CHF 123 million (2018: CHF 110 million), as the remainder of such costs are absorbed in “Cost of goods sold” for R&D products and services sold.

 Shares of Lonza Group Ltd are listed on the SIX Swiss Exchange and were included in the Swiss Market Index (SMI) in 2019.
 We also maintain a secondary listing on the SGX Singapore Exchange.

 Stock Exchange Listing / Trading:

 Bloomber LONN SW

 Six Swiss Exchange LONN

 SGX Singapore Exchange O6Z

 CH-4601 Olten, Switzerland

 Lonza has implemented modern corporate governance structures to ensure accountability, responsibility and transparency throughout the Group and for its shareholders.
-Corporate governance reporting is in compliance with the guidelines of SWX Swiss Exchange.
-For more information, please refer to the section relating to Corporate Governance.
+Corporate governance reporting is in compliance with the guidelines of SIX Swiss Exchange.
+Learn more about Lonza's position on Corporate Governance.